Baked Fish with Herbs

 – light cooking without oil.

-• From sea bream to sea bass, grouper, dentex or amberjack.
+• From gilt-head bream to sea bass (spigola/branzino), grouper, dentex or amberjack.

-I recommend buying the fish from your trusted fishmonger, asking for it to be eviscerated and scaled, and if it’s chestnut fish, also skinned.
+I recommend buying the fish from your trusted fishmonger, asking for it already gutted and scaled, and in the case of castagna fish also skinned if possible.

-Rinse the fish under running water, drain it and pat dry the remaining water with kitchen paper.
+Rinse the fish under running water, drain and pat the remaining water dry with kitchen paper.

-• If possible, take the fish out of the fridge at least half an hour before cooking it.
+• If possible, take the fish out of the refrigerator at least half an hour before cooking.

 Place the fish or fishes on the tray.

-– a homemade vegetable bouillon cube [optional, to further flavor];
+– one vegetable bouillon cube made at home [optional, to further season];

 – a pinch of salt;